JesseLabruyere/JS_demo/README.md

 };
 ```

-### Adding function to the object inside the constructor
+### Adding a function to the object inside the constructor
 ```
 function Animal(color, sound, age, name) {
     this.color = color;